albfan/jmeld/README.txt

 Start jmeld with the command:
 "java -jar JMeld.jar <file1> <file2>

-This license of this program is the GPL.
+This license of this program is the LGPL.

 Kees Kuip.